Sreykhuoch/nextJs-course/README.md

 # create nextJs : npx create-next-app@latest [project-name] /yarn create next-app

 - to run the application : npm run dev / yarn run dev

 # route :

-    - layout : is the main entry of the application-> apply or share throughout  the application- simply takes all the children
+    - layout : is the main entry of the application-> apply or share throughout  the application - simply takes all the children

     - page.js : represent the home page of the application .

-    - global.css : apply style to the entire app
+    - global.css : apply style to the entire app.

     - name of the folder consider as a route